| Peter Upton's |

 Corner kick and throw-in figures from the France 98 edition.

-These figures have not been produced as a separate accessory, and do not appear in any of the new box sets, so the France 98 edition is their only appearance thus far.
-Hopefully, you can see from the above illustration how these items worked.
+These figures were never produced as a separate accessory, and do not appear in any of the newer box sets, so the France 98 edition was their only appearance thus far.
+Hopefully, you can see from the above illustration how these items operated.
 They were a very simple design, but worked quite well.
 The corner kicker doesn't get as much power as the old one, but doesn't really need it, and it benefits from being the correct scale.
 The throw-in figure is just a goalie, but you could paint him to match a team without too much trouble.
 He gives quite a delicate throw-in, but at least you don't get any back spin.

 This was the first accessory in the new Hasbro range.
 These goals also appeared in the France 98 set, and the 2002 boxed range.
 They came flat-packed in kit form.
 The nets were shaped to the goals rather than flat, but needed to be looped around the posts to fit.
 This does secure the net pretty well, but detracted from the overall look of the goals.
 The bases are the largest yet, and have a back bar that keeps goal and net away from the goalkeepers rod.
 The disadvantage to this is if your opponent produces a chip shot, you can't get the goalkeeper high enough to save the shot.
 Doh.